 Zoe flinched, her anxiety growing with every detail shared.
 She gulped and glanced at Henry who leaned closer and wrapped an arm around her waist.
-She didn’t know if it was for her safety or for his.
-She glanced at Ezekiel and saw him getting really close to Alice.
-Zoe rolled her eyes at his behaviour.
-Who was the guy there?
-He wasn’t supposed to get scared.
-He’d already been possessed!
-What could be worse than that?
+She didn’t know if it was for her safety or for his but it was uncomfortable.
+Subtly, she shifted so that Henry's hand would slip off, which it did.
+She glanced at Ezekiel and saw him stare at his phone, most probably waiting for Andy to send him a message.

-Her eyes wandered around the place.
-It was dark and the forest looked scary.
+Her eyes wandered around the place, searching for an answer to her anticipation.
+It was dark and the forest looked scary but not enough to provoke such subtle reactions.
 She was slowly calming down when she heard someone chuckling in the distance.

-She froze because everyone heard it, not only her.
-That wasn’t a good sign.
+Zoe froze because everyone heard it, not only her.

 “Guy went to the river and heard his phone ringing.
 He found it in the water.
 It was weird because even if the phone was still working, it didn’t have any signal up here.
 We don’t either,” he clarified.
-She heard Henry gulp.
-He wasn’t the only one getting scared; Mark got closer to Zoe, too.
 “He responded.”
 Gabe coughed and changed his voice a little.
 “I want your soul,” he said in a low and sore voice.
 It kind of scared everyone more; the wind picked up and it almost pulled out the fire.

 “What happened next?”
 Even Luke got over his annoyance and became interested.
 Gabriel shrugged.

 “Did you see anything?”
-Ezekiel walked to Zoe when Mark got up.
+Ezekiel walked to Zoe when Mark moved.